Numerical weather prediction: Computation

 An atmospheric model is a computer program that produces meteorological information for future times at given locations and altitudes.
 Within any modern model is a set of equations, known as the primitive equations, used to predict the future state of the atmosphere.
 These equations—along with the ideal gas law—are used to evolve the density, pressure, and potential temperature scalar fields and the air velocity (wind) vector field of the atmosphere through time.
 Additional transport equations for pollutants and other aerosols are included in some primitive-equation high-resolution models as well.
 The equations used are nonlinear partial differential equations which are impossible to solve exactly through analytical methods, with the exception of a few idealized cases.
 Therefore, numerical methods obtain approximate solutions.
 Different models use different solution methods: some global models and almost all regional models use finite difference methods for all three spatial dimensions, while other global models and a few regional models use spectral methods for the horizontal dimensions and finite-difference methods in the vertical.

 These equations are initialized from the analysis data and rates of change are determined.
 These rates of change predict the state of the atmosphere a short time into the future; the time increment for this prediction is called a time step.
 This future atmospheric state is then used as the starting point for another application of the predictive equations to find new rates of change, and these new rates of change predict the atmosphere at a yet further time step into the future.
 This time stepping is repeated until the solution reaches the desired forecast time.
 The length of the time step chosen within the model is related to the distance between the points on the computational grid, and is chosen to maintain numerical stability.
 Time steps for global models are on the order of tens of minutes, while time steps for regional models are between one and four minutes.
 The global models are run at varying times into the future.
-The UKMET Unified Model is run six days into the future, while the European Centre for Medium-Range Weather Forecasts' Integrated Forecast System and Environment Canada's Global Environmental Multiscale Model both run out to ten days into the future, and the Global Forecast System model run by the Environmental Modeling Center is run sixteen days into the future.
+The UK Met Office's Unified Model is run six days into the future, while the European Centre for Medium-Range Weather Forecasts' Integrated Forecast System and Environment Canada's Global Environmental Multiscale Model both run out to ten days into the future, and the Global Forecast System model run by the Environmental Modeling Center is run sixteen days into the future.
 The visual output produced by a model solution is known as a prognostic chart, or prog.